Builder and Fluent

 .Build();

-Some of the build patterns online and in books are quite complex, often mixing the pattern with the strategy pattern and maybe moving a little away from its purity.
+Some of the build patterns online and in books are quite complex, often mixing the pattern with

 A very nice example, which I'm using for reference, is in the book Adaptive Code (Page 175).